IkeB108/P5-TileRenderer-Library/README_withLVLLVL.md

   scale(2); noSmooth();

-  // Draw a light green background behind the map graphic
+  // Draw a light green background behind the map
   // ===============================================
   fill( myTileRenderer.colorPalette[0] )
   // Get the dimensions of a graphic from myTileRenderer (doesn't matter which, they're all the same)